 Yet another historically significant and a widely popular tourist destination is Sarnath which is famous for the deer park.
 Lord Buddha first preached Dharma here at Sarnath and this is where the Buddhist Sangha was initially formed.
 This is one of 4 major Buddhist pilgrimage locations across the globe and is also known as Isipatana.

-An important Buddhist scriptures you should not miss is the Dhamekha Stupa, constructed by the Emperor Ashoka in 249 BCE along with the Buddhist scriptures built around the same time.
+Important Buddhist scripture you should not miss is the Dhamekha Stupa, constructed by Emperor Ashoka in 249 BCE along with the Buddhist scriptures built around the same time.
 Buddhism is said to decline and Sarnath disappeared with the invasion of the Muslim invaders in the 12th century.
 It was however rediscovered by the archaeologists of the British reign in 1835 and now what we explore is nothing less than our glorifying past!

 Suggested tour packages for Sarnath

 Find out more information on Maharajas Express

 - Restaurants of Maharajas Express train

 7. Muziris, Kerala